jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_backend_enterprise.md

 ---
-title: Backend Deployment of Spotlight Mobile
+title: Backend Deployment of Spotlight Mobile (Connections monitored through Spotlight Enterprise)
-summary: "Spotlight Mobile connects to the components of a Spotlight Enterprise deployment."
+summary: "This page is applicable where Spotlight Mobile connects to a Spotlight Enterprise deployment."
 sidebar: p_mobile_sidebar
-permalink: mobile_backend.html
+permalink: mobile_backend_enterprise.html
 folder: SpotlightMobile
 ---

-## Interfaces to Spotlight Enterprise

-### Spotlight Client
+## Spotlight Client

-Use a Spotlight Client to configure Spotlight.
-For example, a Spotlight Client is used to add and remove the connections monitored through Spotlight.
+Use a Spotlight Client to add and remove the connections monitored through Spotlight.
 A Spotlight Client is used to configure alarms, to configure the collection schedules and other operational configurations of the deployment.
 This cannot be done in Spotlight Mobile.

 The Spotlight Client is a core component of Spotlight Enterprise.

-## Data Collection and Storage

-### Spotlight Diagnostic Server and the Spotlight Cloud
+## Spotlight Diagnostic Server and the Spotlight Cloud

 The Spotlight Diagnostic Server is at the core of the Spotlight Enterprise architecture.
 All data from monitored connections passes through the Spotlight Diagnostic Server.